jovotech/jovo-framework/docs/02_building-a-voice-app/output.md

 You can find a troubleshooting guide by Amazon [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/providing-home-cards-for-the-amazon-alexa-app#common-issues-when-including-images-in-standard-cards).

+### Alexa Specific Visual Output

+You can find out more about Alexa specific cards and render templates for Amazon Echo Show here: [03.
+Platform Specifics > Amazon Alexa](../03_platform-specifics#amazon-alexa).

+### Google Assistant Specific Visual Output

+You can find out more about Google Assistant specific cards and suggestion chips here: [03.
+Platform Specifics > Google Assistant](../03_platform-specifics#google-assistant).

 ## No Speech Output

 Sometimes, you might want to end a session without speech output.
-You can use the endSession method for this case:
+You can use the `endSession method for this case:

 ```
 app.endSession();